 Here are 13 signs that show you’re in a toxic relationship.

-1. You get used to accepting their mistakes.
+1. You get used to accepting the mistakes of your partner in your toxic relationship

 They’ll mess up continually only to apologize afterwards and repeat after a few days.
 Saying sorry will become a familiarity for them, and you accepting their apologies will become a familiarity for you.

-2. You aren’t completely yourself around them, you put up a “face”.
+2. One of the biggest toxic relationship traits is that you aren’t completely yourself around them, you put up a “face”

 The vibrant you is replaced with a timid, quieter version that does not justify who you truly are in the slightest.
 It’s become a habit to mold into someone entirely different around them.

-3. And when you do try and be yourself, you feel it’s wrong.
+3. And when you do try and be yourself, you’re made to feel it’s wrong

 The few moments during elation, you’ll suffer a momentary lapse and be yourself, only to find it feels out of place.

-4. It becomes emotionally and internally draining when you’re with them.
+4. It becomes emotionally and internally draining when you’re with them in your toxic relationship

 Trying to fix them and keep them content turns into an exhausting process for you, like an incessant drum in your head that won’t stop pounding.
 You love them, but that love is now attached to tremendous amounts of pain.

-5. You can’t move on because they won’t let you.
+5. You can’t move on from your toxic relationship because they won’t let you

 They’ve deciphered your mind, and they know how to take advantage of all the vulnerabilities they’ve gathered in their laps.